potatodevsr/skuberg-backend-test/readme.md

 Refer to `prisma/generated/express/**` to find out which subroutes has been set up.
 Refer to `https://www.prisma.io/docs/orm/reference/prisma-client-reference` to find out which parameters you can pass.
 For `GET` requests use encoded query parameters, for others - body payload.

+## Postman

+Import content of `/postman` into your postman to test API.